 Bosch induction cooktops look great, but are they any good?
-This Bosch review provides details on six Bosch induction cooktops and covers both 30-inch and 36-inch models.
+These Bosch induction cooktop reviews provide details on six induction cooktops and cover both 30-inch and 36-inch models.

 If you’re in a hurry to read the Bosch induction cooktop reviews and want to skip forward to read about a specific model please use the links below, otherwise read on.